Apply to Programs

 - Check your application for spelling mistakes and grammatical errors.

 - Provide relevant background information – don’t presume that the peer assessment committee is familiar with your work or the nature and terminology of your field of practice (discipline).

 - Show that your project is well thought-out and can be carried out as planned.

 - Don’t claim financial need, ill health or other personal misfortunes as reasons for requesting financial support – what is important is the positive impact of your activities.

 - Don’t write lengthy, vague or general statements about your project.

 - Don’t assume that the peer assessment committee can “read between the lines” or guess at what you’re trying to say.

 - Avoid criticizing others in your application

 The Canada Council will notify you through the portal and by e-mail that it has received your application.
 You may be contacted for further information or clarification, and will also hear back if your application is ineligible.

-To learn more, read our Granting Policy [PDF].
+To learn more, read about our decision making process.